IbrahimMohammed47/url-shortifier/README.md

 This service enables you to transform big and ugly URLs to short URLs that can easily be shared and memorized.

-- Fast: runs on memort, no disk IOs. :rocket:
+- Fast: runs on memory, no disk IOs. :rocket:
 - Secure: all urls are checked for malicious content before they are shortened. :lock: